opensearch-project/documentation-website/_clients/opensearch-py-ml.md

 - Call OpenSearch indexes and manipulate using the opensearch-py-ml [DataFrame](https://opensearch-project.github.io/opensearch-py-ml/reference/dataframe.html) APIs.
 The opensearch-py-ml DataFrame wraps an OpenSearch index into a API similar to [pandas](https://pandas.pydata.org/), giving you the ability to process large amounts of data from OpenSearch inside a Jupyter Notebook.
 -  Upload NLP [SentenceTransformers](https://www.sbert.net/) models into OpenSearch using the [ML Commons plugin]({{site.url}}{{site.baseurl}}/ml-commons-plugin/index/).
-- Train and tune SentenceTransformer models with ML Common and synthetic queries.
+- Train and tune SentenceTransformer models with synthetic queries

 ## Prerequisites